Get

 Australian Shepherd vs. Labrador

 The Australian Shepherd and Labrador Retriever are polar opposites in terms of lifestyle, but they’re both large and in charge, active, and, above all, loving.
-The Australian Shepherd breed originated in California and was bred to be sheepdogs, as their name suggests.
+The Australian Shepherd breed originated in the western United States and was bred to be sheepdogs, despite what their name suggests.
 Sleek, athletic, and intelligent, this breed is perfect for a busy, active household.

-The Labrador retriever is America’s most popular dog, and for good reason.
-Hailing from the United Kingdom and first bred for fishing, the ancestors of this breed can be traced back to the 1880s.
-Two dogs imported from Newfoundland mated with two females, and the offspring was the birth of the breed.
-All modern Labradors can be traced back to this one litter.
+The Labrador retriever is one of America’s most popular dogs, and for good reason.
+Hailing from the United Kingdom and first bred for fishing, the ancestors of this breed can be traced back to the 19th century.
+Early Labradors were developed in the United Kingdom from St. John’s water dogs imported from Newfoundland and selectively bred for retrieving ability.
+Modern Labradors descend from multiple foundation dogs.

 divider dog paws 3 oct 2024